VoidSec/SolarPuttyDecrypt/README.md

 ### Help Needed

-Searching for someone interested into porting this project to a Metasploit post-exploitation module.
+Searching for someone interested into helping me adding the decryption routine to the [Metasploit post-exploitation module](solar_putty.rb).